Frequently Asked Questions Related to COVID-19

 Will you offer more service times to accommodate more people?

-Once we resume in-person worship, we will initially offer one service at 10:00 a.m. in the Family Life Center and will continue offering online worship.
+We will initially offer one service at 10 a.m. in the Family Life Center and will continue offering a livestream of our worship online.
 This will be reassessed periodically.

 What about Coffee Time?